 I swear sometimes life works like blood in the water for sharks.
 There I was feeling like a loser when I started getting messages from mega-giveaway hosts.
 And when I say “mega giveaway” I mean gaining tens of thousands of followers through a single giveaway.
 I thought “Wow!
 I must be cool enough to be part of the group now!” because I saw LOTS of bloggers I considered “top bloggers” in on the mega giveaways.
 If they’re doing it, it must be the thing to do right?
 Wrong.
 So wrong.

 I can’t tell you how many times I’d hear about or even experience a giveaway that used bots.
 And there’s literally nothing you can do about it except manually go in and delete or block those accounts from your following.
 It makes you look terrible in the eyes of brands and other followers, and not to mention eats hours of your time trying to fix it.
-Not to mention those giveaways could sometimes cost over 1K because they needed to pay their larger sponsors.
+Those giveaways could sometimes cost over 1K because they needed to pay their larger sponsors hosting the giveaway.
 Ugh .. one of the hardest lessons I’ve learned by far.

 Giveaways are a marketing strategy – but just be smart about what you’re choosing to participate in.
-I can guarantee anything costing an arm and a leg is NOT worth the cost and almost always fails to deliver the “follower count” that was originally promised.
-I continue to take part in giveaways I think pertain to my “niche” – but I make sure the hosts are legit and proof of the prize actually being paid or sent is given.
+I can guarantee anything costing an arm and a leg is NOT worth the insane price tag and almost always fails to deliver the “follower count” that was originally promised.
+I continue to take part in giveaways a couple times a year I think pertain to my “niche” – but I make sure the hosts are legit and proof of the prize actually being paid or sent is given.

 I definitely don’t shame bloggers who choose to market themselves and reach greater audiences through giveaways.
-I don’t see it as cheating, I see it as marketing.
-What’s the difference between paying for an Instagram ad and a giveaway?
+I don’t see it as cheating, I see it as marketing choice.
 You’re shelling out money to be visible to new followers.
 Same same in my opinion.
+How you spend your money is no one else’s business anyway.

 Okay – this is a tactic I do NOT recommend.
 Over the course of two years, I’ve worked with different “marketers” who claim to boost your audience through a “variety of methods”.
 Again, not one of my finer moments.
 They would never say they used the follow/unfollow method until after I’d paid them.
 Then suddenly I notice huge spikes in the accounts I’m following or worse, a super creepy or inappropriate account I would never personally follow.
 Ew!
 I also have seen people send horrid messages because they claim you’re inauthentic or worse, unethical.
 A “newer” blogger once told me I was unethical for following/unfollowing her – and I had no clue what she was talking about.
 I had to laugh it off because a) she had some serious balls for sending me that message and b) I’m in healthcare and have a humongous foundation in ethics/unethical behaviors and situations.
-Had she sent a message saying hey, did you mean to do this or hey, explain this to me – I would have had more respect for her.
+Had she sent a message saying hey, did you mean to do this or hey, explain this to me – I would have taken what she had to say more seriously.
+Attacking my “ethics” over something like Instagram is obnoxious and silly.
 Again, learn from my mistakes and just don’t follow/unfollow.
-I’ve also been on the other side when I was a newer blogger and saw some really “big” bloggers start to follow me unfollow to discover a month later they no longer were.
+I’ve also been on the other side when I was a newer blogger and saw some really “big” bloggers start to follow me only to discover a month later they no longer were.
 It’s definitely a wtf moment but I never actually sassed them up with a snarky DM.
 Treat others how you want to be treated, right?

 Another lesson I’ve learned concerns the brands I work with.
 Brands who are concerned with only your follower count aren’t doing their homework.
 On the flip side, brands who want only sales also aren’t doing their homework.
 What I love love love about the brands (not all bust most) I’ve worked with is their goal of visibility.
 I cannot guarantee a certain number of sales with a garment or subscription box or whatever the subject matter may be, but I can offer the reach of my audience and posts across my various social media channels.
 Because who knows, maybe you don’t want the (for example) Tula mask I’m currently talking about in my stories, but you remember the name and when you’re going off on your travels, you then purchase their travel kit so you can take care of your skin while exploring the world.
 To me, that is success.
 If you’re turned down by a brand because of your numbers, I promise you they aren’t someone you really want to work with.